elmarquez/four/NOTES.md

 Work to be Done
 ===============

+* full suite of camera tests
+* implement a new orbit controller from the individual pan, etc parts

+ - target camera
+    - tests
+    - object properties to intercept changes on the camera
+ - marquee selection

  - look controller
     - need to make a decision as to whether the lookAt direction is the direction of travel or whether it is independent